hilal1422/house_prices/README.md

 ## Introduction<a name="Introduction"></a>

+The average sales price of new homes sold in the U.S. is US$388,000.
+The house price mainly dependent on Location, size and condition ... these factors influence a home’s value.
-I am trying to predict for how much money each house In this mainly we will look at data exploration and data cleaning. we will use Linear Regression to train our model.
+The goal of this project is to predict house prices using one basic machine Linear Regression, and Random Forest , in this mainly we will look at data exploration and data cleaning

 ## Project Motivation<a name="motivation"></a>
 If you’re going to sell a house, you need to know what price tag to put on it, for this purpose I wrote a regression algorithm to predict home prices